SAP/spartacus-docs/_pages/dev/features/federated-login.md

 #### 2. OAuthClientDetails
 In Backoffice or via Impex, update the OAuthClientDetails for the storefronts that we want to use federated login with.
 Set the Custom Login Page to the login host with the path `/login?ctx={ctx}`.
 For example, with a host of "login.backend.com", the full value would be "https://login.backend.com/login?ctx={ctx}".

-See Custom Login Placeholders --LINK TBD-- for more details on modifying the placeholder names or behaviors.
+See [Extensible Placeholders](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/aa417173fe4a4ba5a473c93eb730a417/ca1176a372b242a6abd75a39fe803eea.html?state=DRAFT&q=loio89c86d4e1116457486db2b78fe539db9#extensible-placeholder-mechanism-for-login-page-uris) for more details on placeholder configuration and behavior.